Skip to Main Content

 What is collateral assignment of life insurance?

-A collateral assignment of life insurance is a method of securing a loan by using a life insurance policy as collateral.
+A collateral assignment of life insurance is the process of using your policy as collateral for a loan.
 If you pass away before the loan is repaid, the lender can collect the outstanding loan balance from the death benefit of your life insurance policy.
 Any remaining funds from the death benefit would then be disbursed to the policy’s designated beneficiary(ies).

 Why use life insurance as collateral?